 at writing was under the pen-name of Craven Chesworth.
 Thank

-goodness the manuscript for Pen Roche is long lost, The
+goodness the manuscript for my story Pen Roche is long lost, The

 As a teenager my

 hero was Alistair MacLean, the writer of Guns Of Naverone,

 Where Eagles Dare and more.
 His books have sold over

 one hundred and fifty million copies making him one of the

 best selling authors of all time.
 I envied his success and

 by the way, on the right.
 He left us in 1987 at the young

 age of sixty-four.
 Penning this page I am, myself, coming up